In this tutorial, we will walk through each of the chunking strategies supported by DocParse and provide examples of how to use them.

 "binary_representation": null,

-**FFN(x) = max(0, xW1 + b1)W2 + b2**\n (2)\n\nWhile the linear transformations are the same across different positions, they use different parameters\nfrom layer to layer.
+"text_representation": "**3.3 Position-wise Feed-Forward Networks**\n\nIn addition to attention sub-layers, each of the layers in our encoder and decoder contains a fully\nconnected feed-forward network, which is applied to each position separately and identically.
+This\nconsists of two linear transformations with a ReLU activation in between.\n\n **FFN(x) = max(0, xW1 + b1)W2 + b2**\n (2)\n\nWhile the linear transformations are the same across different positions, they use different parameters\nfrom layer to layer.
 Another way of describing this is as two convolutions with kernel size 1.\nThe dimensionality of input and output is dmodel = 512, and the inner-layer has dimensionality\ndf f = 2048.\n",

 "bbox": [